secona/tryglasses-web/README.md

 We provide the notebook for HRN inference at [`notebooks/hrn_head_reconstruction.ipynb`](notebooks/hrn_head_reconstruction.ipynb).
 The authors run the notebook using Google Colab.
 Use this notebook to transform your 2D image to data for the frontend WebGL using HRN-based head reconstruction.

 ### Frontend WebGL

+#### Prerequisites

+Ensure the following software is installed on your local environment before proceeding:
+- Node.js: Version 22.21.1
+- NPM: Version 10.9.4

+#### Steps

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.